idispatch75/roll20-character-sheets/Ironsworn/README.md

 If an attribute value `@{myattribute}` appears as `@myattribute`, it means this attribute was not set by interacting with the sheet and may imply it does not exist all in the sheet (i.e. you made a mistake typing its name in the roll button).
 Otherwise the attribute's value is used.
 The roll macro with replaced attributes is also output to the console and copied to the clipboard: you can test it in the site's chat.
+Beware that copying to clipboard will start to fail after a number of copy without paste (seems to be a security feature).

 To build for testing, use `npm run gulp:test-rt-watch`.
 This compiles `test/test-roll-templates.html` and `Ironsworn.css`.